tienthuan19/juice-shop-handbook/docs/sensitive-data-exposure/1-star/1-star-confidential-document.md

 # Confidential Document

 ## Why this challenge?
+The goal is to access a confidential document that should not be public.
+This challenge demonstrates the risk of **Sensitive Data Exposure** via unsecured directories.

 ## How did I analyze?
 * **Observation:** While exploring the "About Us" page, I clicked on a link to the "Terms of Use" (or similar legal documents).
 I noticed the URL pointed to a file storage path: `/ftp/legal.md`.